Pack It Up: Must Haves for Your Kalispell, Montana Vacation

 Pro tip: While in many destinations beanies are reserved for winter, fall brings cooler temperatures to Montana’s Flathead Valley.
 You’ll see locals rocking beanies year-round, but especially during autumn.
 Throw one in your carry-on bag or scoop one up at a local Kalispell shop.

 No matter what time of year you visit, round out your packing list with a daypack, camera, binoculars, a waterproof pouch for your phone/keys and a reusable water bottle.
 With our location in the Crown of the Continent region, Kalispell is doing our part to eliminate plastic water bottle waste.
-Bring a reusable water bottle and utilize the water refill stations throughout the valley.
-Water stations can be found in Kalispell at the Discover Kalispell Visitor Center (15 Depot Park), Montana Coffee Traders (111 Main Street), ImagineIF Library (247 1st Ave.
-E), ImagineIF Library Foundation (44 2nd Ave.
-W) and Sportsman & Ski Haus (145 Hutton Ranch Road).
-Glacier National Park also has a variety of refill stations, with a full list of locations available here.
+Bring a reusable water bottle and fill up at locations throughout the valley and Glacier National Park.

 You’ve likely heard the saying, “If you don’t like the weather in Montana, wait five minutes.”
 And while it’s a total cliché to say it, the weather systems in Montana do change quickly and it’s always a good idea to be prepared for swiftly changing temperatures.

 Seasonal average daytime temperatures can be found below: